Date of Birth: January 20th, 1964

 2008 marked a fantastic year for Maxwell and Multimatic Motorsports.
 The Ford Racing FR500C, engineered and developed by Multimatic, won the Grand-Am KONI Challenge Team’s and Manufacturer’s Championships and the duo of Scott Maxwell-Joe Foster won twice (Mosport and Barber) to take the Driver’s Championship.
 Multimatic Motorsports ran the Grand-Am Mustang FR500C program for Hypersport Racing in 2008.

-Scott Maxwell contested the 2010 Grand-Am Continental Tire Sports Car Challenge with Joe Foster, helping develop the brand-new Ford Racing Mustang Boss 302R into a competitive racecar.
+Scott Maxwell contested the 2010 Grand-Am Continental Tire Sports Car Challenge with Joe Foster, helping develop the brand-new Ford Racing Boss 302R into a competitive racecar.
 Highlights in 2010 included three pole positions, however race results were hampered due to reliability issues with the new car.
-2011 marked a return to the Grand-Am Continental Tire Sports Car Challenge for Maxwell, where he is regarded as one of the all-time greats.
-The Multimatic Mustang Boss 302R saw an off-season of intensive development that paid off.
-Season highlights included a second place finish at Daytona and a win at Barber.
-Multimatic Motorsports and Maxwell were in the hunt for the Grand-Am championship until the eighth round only to be taken out by a competitor.
+Intensive off-season development that paid off, and the 2011 season was highlighted with a second-place finish at Daytona, and a win at Barber.
+Multimatic Motorsports and Maxwell were in the hunt for the Grand-Am championship until the eighth round until being taken out by a competitor.

 Follow Scott on Twitter @smaxwell27